Codennnn/Codennn/README.md

 ### 😉, Welcome to my GitHub Profile!

-I am LeoKu, a front-end developer from China.
+I'm LeoKu, a front-end developer from China.

-Currently I am focusing on front-end technologies that help people design complex applications to be simpler to use, enabling functionality while optimizing the user experience.
+Currently, I focus on front-end technologies that help people design complex applications to be simpler to use, enabling functionality while optimizing the user experience.

-I love to chase ideas and I spend a lot of time using some great product applications, learning from their successes and using them to inspire my creativity.
+I love chasing ideas and I spend a lot of time using some great product apps, learning from their successes and using them to inspire my creativity.

-Come to my [Portfolio Site](https://leoku.top) to know more about me ツ
+Come to my [Portfolio Site](https://leoku.top) to learn more about me ツ

 <details>
 <summary>中文简介</summary>